 Each blue, oval tablet, with one side scored and engraved "250 25" on one side and engraved "APO" on the other, contains levodopa 250 mg and carbidopa 25 mg.
 Nonmedicinal ingredients: FD&C Blue No. 1 Aluminum Lake, croscarmellose sodium, FD&C Blue No. 2 Aluminum Lake, magnesium stearate, microcrystalline cellulose, and sorbitol.

 Who should NOT take this medication?

-- is allergic to levodopa, carbidopa, or to any of the ingredients of the medication
+- are allergic to levodopa, carbidopa, or any ingredients of the medication

-- has suspicious undiagnosed skin lesions or a history of melanoma
+- have suspicious undiagnosed skin lesions or a history of melanoma